 Local specific/community-based Slow Onset Events (SOE) research in Guiuan, Eastern Samar and Santa Fe, Cebu with the Catholic Organization for Relief and Development Aid (Cordaid) and Visayas State University (VSU)

-As a result of the scoping report on SOE, there is a need to establish consolidated local data on SOE and its impact to affected communities.
-Adopting this recommendation, ICSC, in partnership with VSU, conducted a community-based monitoring and analysis of SOE and its adverse impact to coastal communities.
-The research covers studies on the occurrence of sea level rise (SLL), ocean acidification, and sea surface temperature (SST) in Guiuan, Eastern Samar and Santa Fe, Bantayan Island in Cebu, which are considered part of the “Super typhoon Haiyan corridor” or areas where typhoon Haiyan made land fall.
-At the same time, VSU trained community members to take part in the monitoring using improvised equipment such as tidal gauges.
+As a result of the scoping report on SOE, consolidated local data on SOE and its impact on affected communities need to be established.
+ICSC, in partnership with VSU, conducted a community-based monitoring and analysis of SOE and its adverse impact to coastal communities, which covered studies on the occurrence of sea level rise (SLR), ocean acidification, and sea surface temperature (SST) in Guiuan, Eastern Samar and Santa Fe, Bantayan Island in Cebu – which are part of the “Super typhoon Haiyan corridor”.
+At the same time, VSU trained community members in monitoring using improvised equipment such as tidal gauges.

-Analysis is presented through the correlation of primary data from National Mapping and Resource Information Authority (NAMRIA) and actual monitoring of SLL, ocean acidification, and SST on specific sites in the community.
-In conclusion, the research recommends policy actions that can be incorporated by LGUs to their development plans and implementation of climate adaptation initiatives.
-Furthermore, research agenda aims to expand its coverage within the Typhoon Haiyan corridor, as supported by Cordaid.
+The correlation of primary data from National Mapping and Resource Information Authority (NAMRIA) and actual monitoring of SLR, ocean acidification, and SST on specific sites in the community were analyzed and presented.
+The research recommended policy actions that can be incorporated by LGUs to their development plans and implementation of climate adaptation initiatives.
+The agenda expanded its coverage within the Typhoon Haiyan corridor, as supported by CORDAID.

 Replication of the SOE scoping research with new academic institution partners from the West Flanders’ synergy program

-ICSC is leading the climate change cluster of the Province of West Flanders’ synergy program in the Philippines as part of mainstreaming the climate change agenda in the context of sustainable agriculture and entrepreneurship.
+ICSC led the climate change cluster of the Province of West Flanders’ synergy program in the Philippines.
+The organization mainstreamed the climate change agenda in the context of sustainable agriculture and entrepreneurship.
 The policy and advocacy agenda of the cluster include the replication of the scoping research on SOE focusing on the agricultural sector.

-At the same time, ICSC is working with new academic institution partners from North Luzon (Isabela State University, Nueva Vizcaya State University, and Saint Mary’s University) and South Luzon (Central Bicol State University).
-The first implementing year of the research focuses on gathering existing literature and data showing historical and current occurrence of SOE, primarily temperature and precipitation, and its impact on the agricultural sector.
+ICSC also worked with new academic institution partners from North Luzon (Isabela State University, Nueva Vizcaya State University, and Saint Mary’s University) and South Luzon (Central Bicol State University).
+The first implementing year of the research focused on gathering existing literature and data showing the historical and current occurrence of SOE, primarily temperature and precipitation, and its impact on the agricultural sector.

 Forging new partnerships: Province of West Flanders in Belgium

-ICSC helped shape the preparatory phase of the West Flanders Synergy Project from 2017-2018, which resulted to three main thematic components: Climate Change, Sustainable Agriculture, and Entrepreneurship.
-West Flanders, a province in Belgium, sought a multi-stakeholder partnership as part of its long term support to the Philippines.
-Parties who are members of each thematic component consists of: civil society organizations, higher education institutions (HEI), and cooperatives.
-ICSC was appointed lead of the climate change thematic group, and steered the formulation of the group’s work plan comprising two parts: (1) capacity-building and awareness-raising, and (2) policy research and advocacy.
+ICSC shaped the preparatory phase of the West Flanders Synergy Project from 2017 to 2018 that resulted in three main thematic components: climate change, sustainable agriculture, and entrepreneurship.
+The Province of West Flanders sought a multi-stakeholder partnership as part of its long term support to the Philippines, which involve civil society organizations (CSOs), higher education institutions (HEI), and cooperatives.
+ICSC led the climate change thematic group and steered the formulation of the work plan with two parts: (1) capacity-building and awareness-raising, and (2) policy research and advocacy.

 Capacity-building and awareness-raising

-In 2018, the climate change synergy cluster initiated capacity-building and awareness-raising by making an inventory of existing training modules from each member and coming up with a harmonized DRR-CCA training module to be rolled out to pilot communities selected by the Synergy Project.
-The training module is expected to be finalized in early 2019, while module roll-outs will commence after.
+In 2018, the climate change synergy cluster made an inventory of existing training modules from each member and came up with a harmonized DRR-CCA training module.
+This is expected to be finalized in early 2019 and rolled out to pilot communities selected by the Synergy Project.

 Policy research and advocacy